 Dr. Gleb Tsipursky, CEO of Disaster Avoidance Experts, is a neuroscientist on a "mission to protect leaders from dangerous judgment errors known as cognitive biases by using neuroscience to develop the wisest and most profitable decision-making strategies."

 One of the best ways to invest according to him, is to buy ETFs with a wide pool of stocks.
-In a very interesting episode on The Psychology Podcast titled A Science-Based Guide to Truth Seeking, Dr. Tsipursky explains why ETFs are so good and he makes a very compelling argument.
+In an interesting episode on The Psychology Podcast titled A Science-Based Guide to Truth Seeking, Dr. Tsipursky explains why ETFs are so good and he makes a compelling argument.

 Convinced?
 Let's get back to your plan to generate a lot of money.